Multi-frame blind deconvolution and phase diversity with statistical inclusion of uncorrected high-order modes: Processing and results

 Sample images restored with SD are shown in Figs.~\ref{fig:5380_mfbd_withtails_images_Mproc=Mao} (without FD) and \ref{fig:5380_jpds_withtails_images_Mproc=Mao} (with FD).
 The improvement in the restoration of the correct contrasts is visible as less dimming and more uniform resolution.

 Figures~\ref{fig:power_5380_6cm_Mproc=Mao}--\ref{fig:power_5380_15cm_Mproc=Mao} show azimuthally averaged power spectra for restored granulation data.
-The drop in power at $u/u_0=0.9$ is caused by a low-pass filter that is implemented to avoid high-frequency artifacts in the restoration of real data.
+The drop in power at $u/u_0=0.9$ (where $u_0$ is the diffraction limit) is caused by the low-pass filter $H$ (see Eq.~(\ref{eq:F})), which is implemented to avoid high-frequency artifacts in the restoration of real data.
+With no noise, this filter would extend to $u_0$ but by default our code limits the filter to $0.9u_0$.

-Without SD (the (a) subfigures), the power spectra are below that of the true image, more so with smaller $\Mao$, in particular for the smaller $r_0$.
-FD generally helps, in particular in the higher spatial frequencies but less for the smaller $\Mao$.
+Without SD (the (a) subfigures), the power spectra are below that of the true image, and more so with smaller $\Mao$, in particular for the smaller $r_0$.
+FD generally helps, in particular in the higher spatial frequencies, but less for the smaller $\Mao$.

-Using SD gives an overall improvement of the restored power (the (b) subfigures), in particular together with FD.
+Using SD leads to an overall improvement of the restored power (the (b) subfigures), in particular together with FD.
 Combining the two diversities (solid lines in (b)) brings the power spectra into close agreement with the true data at all spatial frequencies while SD without FD does that mostly for the lower spatial frequencies.

-The over-correction of contrast without either of FD or SD (dotted lines, (a) subfigures) for the smaller $\Mao$ is caused by an excess of power at low spatial frequencies.
+The over-correction of contrast without either FD or SD (dotted lines, (a) subfigures) for the smaller $\Mao$ is caused by an excess of power at low spatial frequencies.
 This is where most of the contrast is formed, as the square of the RMS contrast is proportional to the integral of the power.

-We have shown that SD improves the restoration of the images but similar PSFs and OTFs can be made with quite different wavefronts.
+We show that SD improves the restoration of the images but similar PSFs and OTFs can be made with quite different wavefronts.
 As the MFBD model fit is evaluated by the metric $L$ in Eq.~(\ref{eq:2}) involving images and not wavefronts directly, it does not automatically follow that there is an improvement in the estimated wavefront coefficients.
 However, it does seem that SD improves that as well.
-We show median wavefront errors for the granulation data in Fig.~\ref{fig:granulation_wferror_Mproc=Mao} and it is apparent that they are improved significantly when both FD and SD are used, even for the smallest $r_0$.
+We show median wavefront errors in the modes with curvature for the granulation data in Fig.~\ref{fig:granulation_wferror_Mproc=Mao} and it is apparent that they are improved significantly when both FD and SD are used, even for the smallest $r_0$.
 Without FD, a more modest improvement can be seen for the smaller numbers of modes.